Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 Treatment includes:

-• detoxification therapy for toxic edema;
+• carrying out detoxification therapy for toxic edema;

 • taking broad-spectrum antibiotics in the presence of infectious diseases (sepsis, pneumonia).

-Potential consequences and complications
+Possible consequences and complications

-The consequences of pulmonary edema can be most serious.
+The consequences of pulmonary edema can be very serious.
 This condition leads to the development of respiratory failure.
 Prolonged lack of oxygen has a detrimental effect on the cells of the brain and central nervous system, liver and kidneys.
 Dysfunction of these organs can cause acute heart failure and lead to death.

 The following diseases often occur: